Care Providers/Guardians must read this page and submit their acknowledgment, name, signature, and date below.

 Discipline

 Our school's philosophy encourages “respect for myself, respect for others, and respect for the environment.”
 Staff utilizes ‘Positive Discipline by Dr. Jane Nelson, which can be found at www.positivediscipline.com.
-We also follow a peace curriculum that allows children to resolve conflict with their peers with a teacher as a facilitator.
+We also follow a peace curriculum that allows children to resolve conflicts with their peers with a teacher as a facilitator.
 The teacher may also need to address one child’s behavior, specifically when the child is given a “time-in” or asked to stay by the teacher.
 The behavior is then addressed with the child and the teacher.
 Physical punishment is never an option.

 If families are unwilling to participate in the referral process, the child may be dismissed from the program.
 NOTE: When a child becomes aggressive toward other children or staff members to the point of physical contact injury, parents will be notified for immediate child pickup.
 Mountain Montessori staff reserve the right to physically separate (carry or pick up) a child from a dangerous situation until pickup has occurred.